Skip to content

 Gd-DTPA contrast enhancementUniform enlargement with strong contrast enhancement

-downward kinkingCharacteristic in NF1-associated cases (downward kinking of the optic nerve)
+Downward kinkingCharacteristic in NF1-associated cases (downward bending of the optic nerve)

-Intracranial extension evaluationConfirm extension into the intracranial space through the optic canal, and presence of tumor in the optic chiasm and hypothalamus
+Intracranial extension assessmentConfirm extension through the optic canal into the intracranial space, and presence of tumor in the optic chiasm and hypothalamus

 Optic Nerve Sheath Meningioma

-Common in adult women, and may be associated with NF2.
-CT/MRI shows a characteristic tram-track sign, useful for differentiating from optic glioma.
+It is more common in adult women and can be associated with NF2.
+CT/MRI shows a characteristic tram-track sign, which is useful for differentiation from optic glioma.

 Optic Neuritis